Power paint rollers are electrically operated paint roller machines that can make your rolling job much easier and fast.

 How great would it be if the only equipment you had to put away was the power paint roller?

-Well, much of the old equipment needed to go along with traditional rollers are no longer necessary, making it that much easier to organize that storage space.
+Well, much of the old equipment needed to go along with traditional rollers is no longer necessary, making it that much easier to organize that storage space.

 Power Rollers vs. Sprayers: What’s Better?

-In case you are wondering if a power paint roller system makes more sense for your paint project (rather than a paint sprayer), here are a few pros and cons of each.
+If you are wondering if a power paint roller system makes more sense for your paint project (rather than a paint sprayer), here are a few pros and cons.